No, Furries Weren’t Assailing Students at a Utah Middle School. They Were Therians.

 That Thursday morning, Sorenson had not yet disclosed that the school received the first overnight hoax bomb threat, rattling the community and casting a pall over the discourse.
 Several more unsubstantiated threats would continue into May, with some parents deciding to keep their kids home until the end of the school year.

-The videos, verified by students and parents, came out several days after the protest.
+The videos, verified by students and parents alike, came out several days after the protest.
 Some showed school kids on all fours, in animal masks in various parts of the campus from the “Panther Den'' student commons, to the steps to the cafeteria stage, to Mt.
 Nebo’s outdoor field.
 Some tweens were recorded taking an aggressive stance towards schoolmates.
+The walk-out protesters complained of scratching and biting incidents, as footage of the protest outside the school started to become national news.

-Footage of the protest outside the school started to percolate.
-A student named Kendalyn had launched an online petition, “Students for Humans at Schools, not Animals aka furries.”
-Pristine protest signs signaled parental involvement, yet by all accounts it was grass roots.
+A student named Kendalyn had launched an online petition the week before entitled, “Students for Humans at Schools, not Animals aka furries.”
+Pristine protest signs signaled parental involvement, yet by all accounts it was a grass roots uprising.

 “We the people, not the animals,” the group chanted quite seriously.